STScI-MIRI/whippot/README.md

 - Final IDL X/Y: After TA, this is where you want your SCI target to end up (in IDL X/Y arcsec, corresponding to APT's "Special Requirements -> Offsets" option).
+- Additionally, there are plotting options:
+  - Show diffraction spikes: toggle to plot the orientations of the diffraction spikes.
+The field "Spike length" sets their length, in arcsec.

 ### Initialization dictionary keywords ###